Training structure

 Faculty of Science

-A teaching unit designed to link theoretical ecology, its operational implementation and territorial issues as seen by society's stakeholders.
-Based on a format combining theoretical lectures with a reminder of the elements needed to understand issues in the field (ecosystem dynamics, anthropization, socio-ecosystem resilience, in situ conservation, etc.), this unit comprises several field blocks (each consisting of a preparatory TD/TP and an "active" field trip).
-The territories visited will provide an opportunity to meet social players (managers, elected representatives, associations, shepherds, etc.) whose position enables us to understand how ecological issues govern their actions, and how in turn their actions impact biodiversity, its dynamics and its distribution.
+Teaching unit aimed at linking theoretical ecology, its operational implementation, and territorial issues as seen by societal actors.
+Built on a format combining theoretical courses covering the elements necessary for understanding field issues (ecosystem dynamics, anthropization, socio-ecosystem resilience, in situ conservation, etc.), this teaching unit includes several field blocks (each consisting of a preparatory tutorial/practical and an "active" field trip).
+The territories visited will provide an opportunity to meet members of society (managers, elected officials, associations, shepherds, etc.) whose position allows us to understand how ecological issues govern their actions and how, in turn, their actions impact biodiversity, its dynamics, and its distribution.

 Macroecology / biogeography